fboehm/jse-2019/Rmd/jse-2019-ms.md

 # Methods

 We designed and used a framework for mentored undergraduate data science research projects with big data.
+Below, we describe our initial implementation of the framework before relating it to three major ideas from Nolan and Temple Lang (2010).

+## Framework implementation

+Our mentored research framework begins with brainstorming scientific research ideas based on the student’s interests.
+This enables us to craft a project that excites the student.
+With the results of brainstorming sessions, we (mentor and student together) formulate the most promising ideas into scientific hypotheses.

+For the most appealing hypotheses, we encourage the student to translate the scientific question into a statistical question that may be addressed with data.

+Examples may help to demonstrate our approach to identifying a statistical research question.
+One of our students had interests in acquiring and using social media posts.
+We helped her in brainstorming ideas for research involving social media like Facebook and Twitter.
+Through this brainstorming, we recognized that she had a parallel interest in financial markets.

+study relationships between social media trends and financial market trends.
+We helped her to brainstorm related research ideas.
+We then

-Our framework draws heavily on ideas in Nolan and Temple Lang (2010).
-Specifically, we incorporate the three key aspects that Nolan and Temple Lang (2010) identified:
+## Relating to three ideas from Nolan and Temple Lang (2010)

+We incorporate three key aspects that Nolan and Temple Lang (2010)
+identified:

 1.  broaden statistical computing to include emerging areas
 2.  deepen computational reasoning skills